 4.0 Certification

-To carry a Service Learning designation, all courses must be certified through CCE.
+Courses will be certified to carry a Service Learning designation by the Service Learning Committee.
+This committee shall have six members: the Director of CCE, three faculty members selected by the Academic Senate (preferably faculty with experience teaching Service Learning courses), one staff member selected by the Staff Council, and one student selected by ASI.
+Each selecting body may choose the selection process and duration of service of their members.
 Without certification, the SL designation is null and void.
 Only courses approved for the SL designation will be in compliance with EO 1064.

 Courses previously designated SL must be certified under the current policy.
-A new course must be submitted for review at least eight weeks before the start of the semester in which it will be offered as a Service Learning course.
+A new course must be submitted for review at least eight weeks before the course schedule is posted for the first semester in which it will be offered as a Service Learning course.
 If SL requirements (e.g., community partner) change after the course is first offered, the course will need to be re-certified before it is offered in its new iteration.
 CCE will monitor course compliance with SL requirements each semester a course is offered using the current campus data tracking management system.
-In consultation with the department, CCE may decertify SL classes that are out of compliance.
+In consultation with the department, the Service Learning Committee may decertify SL classes that are out of compliance.
 Departments may also, at any time, request removal of the SL designation of one or more of its courses through CCE.

 The Program Assessment and Review Council (PARC) will evaluate Service Learning as a CSULB high-impact practice and the role of CCE as an Academic Support Unit every seven (7) years.